my-devices/sdk/README.md

 Visit [my-devices.net](http://www.my-devices.net) to learn more and to register for a free account.
-Specifically, see the [Getting Started](http://www.my-devices.net/getstarted.html) page and the [Frequently Asked Questions](http://www.my-devices.net/learnmore.html) for information on how to use this SDK and the included WebTunnelAgent executable.
+Specifically, see the [Getting Started](http://www.my-devices.net/getstarted.html) page and the [Frequently Asked Questions](http://www.my-devices.net/learnmore.html) for information on how to use this SDK and the included *WebTunnelAgent* executable.

+There is also a [blog post](http://www.appinf.com/blog/?p=257) showing step-by-step instructions to connect a Raspberry Pi.

-## About this SDK
+## About This SDK

 The my-devices.net Device SDK is based on the
 [POCO C++ Libraries](http://pocoproject.org).
 You may want to read README_POCO